mekkablue/ShowInterpolations/README.md

 After installation, it will add the menu item *View > Show Interpolations*.
 You can set a keyboard shortcut in System Preferences.
-After installation, it will add the menu item *View > Show Interpolations* (Cmd-Shift-J).
-You can set a different keyboard shortcut in System Preferences.

 ### Installation